-The Congressional Act 36 U.S.C 179-182 of 1967 authorized that immediate family of servicemembers can fly Service Flags.
+The Congressional Act 36 U.S.C 179-182 of 1967 authorized that the immediate family of service members can fly Service Flags.

 Survivor Benefits for Gold Star Families

 GS families receive survivor benefits.
-The death gratuity program allows a one-time tax-free payment of $100,000 to eligible survivors of servicemembers.
+The death gratuity program allows a one-time tax-free payment of $100,000 to eligible survivors of service members.
 This payment aims to assist families with immediate expenses.
-Since families will no longer be receiving income payments from the DoD, monthly payouts are also available.
+Since families will no longer receive income payments from the DoD, monthly payouts are also available.

 There are other payments families are eligible to receive.
 The VA is responsible for paying Dependency and Indemnity Compensation (DIC).
 DIC is a tax-free benefit paid to eligible survivors.
 The DoD also pays out a Survivor Benefit Plan (SBP).
 SBP is a lifetime annuity based on a percentage of pay, adjusted for inflation.
 SBP is paid to eligible beneficiaries.